 Losing has never been an option for Tyler O’Halloran.
 His competitive drive has propelled him throughout his life, and it’s what makes him the lawyer his clients rely on when everything is on the line.

-Whether the situation involves an informal disagreement, a multi-week arbitration, or a full jury trial and appeal, Tyler is a creative and relentless advocate who, in his own words, simultaneously hates to lose, and loves efficiency.
+Whether the situation involves an informal disagreement, a multi-week arbitration, or a full jury trial and appeal, Tyler is a creative and relentless advocate who, in his own words, simultaneously hates to lose, yet loves efficiency.
 He is always seeking to short-circuit a protracted battle.
 And he’s always seeking to win it.